 Turn your customer service team into product advocates.
 If you track Feature usage, Customer health score and/or NPS, your customer service team can understand customer usage better.

 John Witt provides a growth plan that lets your team shine simply by nurturing information exchange and without extensive sales training for your agents:

-If you want to review how well your customer service team is doing at improving customer engagement and upselling, make it an aspect of your scorecard.
+If you want to review how well your customer service team is doing at improving customer engagement and upselling, make it an aspect of your QA scorecard.
 These are some categories Klaus users include:

 - Demo offered